-2020 Brings big changes to sentencing in Pennsylvania.
+2020 Brings big changes to criminal justice and sentencing in Pennsylvania.
 Some of these changes are defense friendly, such as the resentencing guidelines and the reduction in some drug OGSs.
 However, many are Commonwealth friendly such as the domestic violence and vehicular homicide enhancements and the return of mandatory minimums.

 All defendants with offenses committed on, or after, January 1, 2020 must be sentenced in accord with the sentencing guidelines pursuant to 204 Pa.
 Code Sec.
 307.2.